ayanopt/2023-momentum/article.md

 </table>

 # Discussion
 While the trading models achieved precision levels significantly above the random baseline, the realized returns did not exceed the 95% confidence lower bound of the random trader’s return distribution (0.046%).
 This suggests that although the models were effective at identifying high probability trades, the magnitudes of those profits were insufficient to produce statistically superior capital growth under the market conditions observed.
-Notably, the logistic regression model achieved exactly 50% precision—surpassing the baseline threshold of 45.5%, but failed to produce returns beyond random chance.
+Notably, the logistic regression model achieved exactly 50% precision surpassing the baseline threshold of 45.5%, but failed to produce returns beyond random chance.
 This indicates that the model was directionally correct more often than not, but the trades it identified were likely concentrated in a low volatility or declining market regime, where even accurate predictions produced minimal gains.
 There is scope for further analysis by clustering the types of trades the model tends to make.
 This could be achieved through dimensionality reduction techniques such as Principal Component Analysis (PCA), using PL as the reference variable.
-By projecting high dimensional feature sets, particularly those involving Volume and ATR, onto a lower dimensional space, it may be possible to identify distinct trends which explain when the model performs best and when it falters.
+By projecting high dimensional feature sets, particularly those involving Volume and  $\sigma$, onto a lower dimensional space, it may be possible to identify distinct trends which explain when the model performs best and when it falters.
 A tree model may also perform well in this regard, where pruning can be conducted to improve precision.

 The ensemble model, which required unanimous agreement across all three classifiers, delivered the highest precision (68.25%) and came closest to matching the baseline return threshold.
 However, even this approach fell marginally short of outperforming the simulated random trader in terms of returns, reinforcing the challenge of generating statistically robust profit under volatile or adverse market conditions.
 The extremely low baseline return of 0.046% also reflects a high degree of variance in the random strategy, as indicated by the large spread in drawdowns and Sharpe ratios observed across simulations.

 Further research could explore the use of neural network architectures, such as Long Short Term Memory (LSTM) networks, which are particularly well-suited for time series data.
 LSTMs have demonstrated strong performance in financial forecasting tasks due to their ability to retain temporal dependencies and process high-dimensional input matrices for a single output.
 This makes them a promising candidate for modeling momentum bursts and dynamic market regimes that are less amenable to traditional models.

 Additionally, future work may involve tuning the parameters of key technical indicators used as features.
-While this study adopted fixed, industry standard values for the Average True Range (ATR) and standardized moving average windows to avoid overfitting, systematic optimization of these parameters could yield more responsive and context aware features.
-A big critique of our methodology is that it relies on a few "magic numbers", which may seem normal to a trader, but arbitrary to someone who lacks the background knowledge A formal hyperparameter tuning loop across ATR scaling factors and moving average lookback periods may uncover configurations better suited for specific timeouts or volatility regimes.
+While this study adopted fixed, industry standard values for the volatility measure ( $\sigma$) and standardized moving average windows to avoid overfitting, systematic optimization of these parameters could yield more responsive and context aware features.
+A big critique of our methodology is that it relies on a few "magic numbers", which may seem normal to a trader, but arbitrary to someone who lacks the background knowledge A formal hyperparameter tuning loop across  $\sigma$ scaling factors and moving average lookback periods may uncover configurations better suited for specific timeouts or volatility regimes.
 However, this notoriously leads to overfitting, and would need to be cross-validated thoroughly.

 Finally, while this study used a single train-test split to evaluate model performance, a more rigorous validation framework such as time-series cross-validation could be employed.
 These approaches would better capture the non-stationarity inherent in financial data and provide a more reliable estimate of out-of-sample performance.